ianhellstrom/zoose/README.md

 Zoose comes in a few flavours: `base`, `neo4j`, `pytorch`, and `quantum`.
 What is included in `base` is always included in the rest, too.

+You can run these flavours directly in VSCode from your browser with [GitHub Codespaces](https://github.com/ianhellstrom/zoose-codespace/blob/master/README.md).
+Only two clicks to spin up an IDE or notebook with all packages installed and ready!

 ### Special flavours
-There are also two special flavours suitable for use with [Gitpod](https://gitpod.io), an IDE as a Service:
+There are also two special flavours suitable for use with [Gitpod](https://gitpod.io), an alternative to [GitHub Codespaces](https://github.com/features/codespaces).
 - `base-gitpod`
 - `pytorch-gitpod`
 - `quantum-gitpod`